isakosntnu/TDT4240/README.md

 1. Open Android Studio
 2. Click Build > Make Project in the top menu

-It also may be necessary to provide your own SDK path in the local.properties file Android Studio will compile the code and check for any errors.
+It also may be necessary to provide your own SDK path in the local.properties file.
+Android Studio will compile the code and check for any errors.
 No additional terminal commands are necessary, as all compilation is handled by the IDE.